Written by Joyce Ann Danieles

 Compliance in Finance Outsourcing

 Most hackers and malicious actors target financial institutions to gain monetary proceeds.
-According to the Verizon Business 2020 Data Breach Investigations Report, 86% of recorded data breaches were driven by financial gain.
+According to Verizon’s 2023 Data Breach Investigations Report, 83% of recorded data breaches were driven by financial gain.
 As a result, companies in the financial services industries, including those that outsource to BPO providers, closely follow compliance requirements to safeguard their clients.

 Compliance in outsourcing finances means obeying federal and state laws to help strengthen the stability and integrity of your financial support system.
 However, ensuring BPO compliance in the financial sector starts by developing solid policies and procedures to prevent threats in the future.